 From poster presentations to panel discussions, USC faculty and students contributed to another year of stimulating global health research and conversation at the annual Consortium of Universities for Global Health held in March in Chicago.

 Migration and Health: The Pitfalls and Promise of Interdisciplinary Research and Education

 Migrants constitute an unprecedentedly large and diverse population with distinctive health needs that are not being met.
 From the perspectives of education and research, this panel explored an interdisciplinary response encompassing attention to health, law and social science.
 Panelists discussed the impacts of different uses of language, methods and partnerships across disciplines and with migrants.
 The discussion facilitated conversation around how to optimize academia’s role while maintaining egalitarian partnerships with migrants and programmatic agencies.

-– Laura Ferguson, Assistant Professor of Preventive Medicine, University of Southern California, USA
+– Laura Ferguson, Assistant Professor of Population and Public Health Sciences, University of Southern California, USA

 - Todd Schneberk, Assistant Professor, Clinical Emergency Medicine, Keck School of Medicine, University of Southern California; Assistant Program Director, LAC+USC Emergency Medicine Residency Program, USA

 - Niels Frenzen, Sidney M. and Audrey M. Irmas Endowed Clinical Professor of Law, University of Southern California, USA

 - Carmen Logie, Associate Professor, Factor-Inwentash Faculty of Social Work, University of Toronto, Canada